cawasser/gl-playground/readme.md

 1. UI Widget construction spans many namespaces and is difficult to understand, debug, and extend
 2. Data subscriptions from the server often break [re-frame](https://github.com/Day8/re-frame) re-draw containership, causing "over refresh" of the UI
+3. Registering the different types of widgets (highcharts-based, non-highcharts, etc.) are all special cases

 ## What's worth keeping?